Slavery in Saudi Arabia: African slave route

 The slave trade had two major routes to Hejaz.
 African slaves were trafficked primarily from Sudan and Ethiopia.
 Primarily children and young women were bought or given as tribute by their parents to Ethiopian chiefs, who sold them to slave traders.
 The parents were told that their children were going to be given a better life as slaves in Arabia.
 The slaves were delivered to Arabian slave traders by the coast and shipped across the Red Sea to Jeddah.

 Eunuchs, female concubines and male labourers were the occupations of slaves sent from Ethiopia to Jidda and other parts of Hejaz.
 The southwest and southern parts of Ethiopia supplied most of the girls being exported by Ethiopian slave traders to India and Arabia.
 Female and male slaves from Ethiopia made up the main supply of slaves to India and the Middle East.

 Chinese slave route

 There was a long history of Chinese slave girls being sold to the Muslim harems in Aceh on Sumatra, where they were used as concubines (sex slaves); from Aceh, the Mui Tsai girls could be exported further for sale to Arabia.
-Under this form of the slave trade, the acquisition of slaves was officially called adoptions in order to avoid scrutiny from the authorities, since the colonial powers in the Dutch East Indies had banned slavery, and it was known to have continued during the Interwar period.
+Under this form of the slave trade, the acquisition of slaves was officially called adoptions to avoid scrutiny from the authorities, since the colonial powers in the Dutch East Indies had banned slavery, and it was known to have continued during the Interwar period.